 And both efforts should proceed in parallel with good risk communication.
 Governments should announce from the outset that containment is a short-term strategy aimed to slow the inevitable spread of the disease, explain why that is important, and forewarn the public that the strategy will be abandoned once community transmission is established.
 They should detail how they are looking for evidence of community transmission.
 And they should specify how current swine flu policies are likely to change when containment is no longer the goal, particularly:

-The core risk communication principle here is anticipatory guidance, link is to a PDF file telling people what to expect.
+The core risk communication principle here is anticipatory guidance, telling people what to expect.
 It is especially important when the situation is likely to get worse.

 Here are three good examples of how it can sound when a country candidly tells people what to expect about the transition from swine flu containment to swine flu mitigation: